Postgraduate Course: Fundamentals in Bioethics (LAWS11390)

 Examining the question of what kinds of beings are the proper object of moral concern and introducing the concept of personhood.

-* Week 3: What makes human life worth living?
+* Week 4: What makes life worth living?

 Comparing a range of accounts that seek to characterise what wellbeing or a worthwhile life consist in and highlighting the different perspectives from which this question may be approached.

 * Week 5: What matters?
 Introducing ethical theories.